iamNickDev/iamNickDev/README.md

-# Hi, I'm Nandkishore! 👋
+# Hi, I'm Nick DevRel! 👋

-I'm Nandkishore, a software engineer with a passion for building high-quality software that makes a positive impact.
+I'm Nick DevRel, a software engineer with a passion for building high-quality software that makes a positive impact.
 I love exploring new technologies, and I'm always looking for new ways to improve my skills and learn from others.

 ## 🧐 About